About This Statistic

-This statistic shows the ten U.S. states in soybean production in 2014 and 2015.
+This statistic shows the ten U.S. states in soybean production from 2014 to 2016.
 Illinois topped the list with over 547 million bushels produced in 2014.

 Soybeans are among the major agricultural crops planted in the United States, behind only corn.
 They belong to the oilseed crops category and most U.S. soybeans are planted in May and early June and are harvested in late September and October.
 Production practices show that U.S. farmers commonly grow soybeans in crop rotation with corn.
 More than 80 percent of soybeans are cultivated in the upper Midwest.
 The Unites States counted Illinois, Iowa and Minnesota as their leading soybean producing states as of November 2016.